 Alpha-1 Antitrypsin Augmentation Therapy

-Chronic antibioticsto prevent exacerbations is generally not recommended therapy.
-A certain type of antibiotics called macrolides also reduce inflammation.
-As a result, patients who have frequent exacerbations despite maximal treatment, may be prescribed azithromycin to be taken daily.
+Chronic antibiotics administrationto prevent exacerbations is generally not recommended therapy.
+However, certain types of antibiotics called macrolides may help reduce inflammation.
+As a result, people who have frequent exacerbations despite maximal treatment may be prescribed azithromycin to be taken daily.

 Treating Acute Bronchitis or Pneumonia in COPD Patients

 People with COPD are at increased risk for pneumonia, but any lung infection can worsen symptoms and speed deterioration of lung function.
 People with acute bronchitis or pneumonia who have signs of bacterial infection, such as green or yellow phlegm, usually need antibiotics.